 Devil’s bit scabious has a number of other common names: blue ball, blue bonnets, oft bit and, my favourite, bobby bright-buttons.
 I’ve read that the ‘devil’s bit’ part of the name comes from the plant’s short rootstock which has a bitten-off appearance.
 I wouldn’t know as I don’t want to dig one up to find out!

 What is for definite is that it’s the food plant for the caterpillars of the marsh fritillary butterfly which is rare in the south west of England.
 Visit the Banks again in May and you’ll see plenty of this attractive, orange butterfly – although a couple of years ago, there were so many caterpillars gorging themselves on the plant that there wasn’t enough food to go around and the population crashed.
-Happily, it has since recovered as short-lived species such as this go through troughs and peaks regularly, it’s all part nature’s cycle.
+Happily, it has recovered as the population of species with very quick life cycles like this butterfly go through troughs and peaks regularly, it’s all part nature’s cycle.

 When to visit: from end of July – beg October, but September is an ideal time as this month is a bit of a hiatus for wildlife-watching as virtually all other flowers are over, migrant birds have left, the wildfowl have yet to arrive and fungi have still to get going.